siggame/TheArena/README.md

  6. Install pip
  7. Run `pip install --user --upgrade google-api-python-client`
  8. Run `git clone https://github.com/siggame/TheArena.git`
+ 9. If you made a new project congiure it using the instructions below.
- 9. Run `python gui.py`
+ 10. Run `python gui.py`
- 10. If you haven't run this before, create a new image:
+ 11. If you haven't run this before, create a new image:
 	(Optional): Change name of image in gui.py
 		1. Input all data in entry boxes in setup tab
 		2. Click create image button